jonegil/gui-with-gio/teleprompter/index.md

 ### Section 5 - Listen for events

 Finally, we get to listen for events.
-As mentioned above, there are quite a few inputs here, with the various keys and also the use of the mouues.
-These can mutually impact each other.
+As mentioned above, there are quite a few inputs here, with the various keys and also the use of the mouse.
+In this application, these can mutually impact each other.
 For example, if ```textWdith``` increases, more words can be shown per line since there is now space.
 But if ```fontSize``` increases, each word requires more space and fewer words can be shown.
 Luckily for us Gio takes care of all of the underlying mechanics, our job is the keep track of the required state variables used to define the visualisation.

-As before the switch statement uses type assertions, ```e.(type)``` to deterimine what just happened:
+As before the switch statement uses type assertion, ```e.(type)``` to deterimine what just happened:

 ```go
 // listen for events in the window.